lucybeese/LiDAR-Reveals-Trade-Offs-Between-Coppicing-Forest-Structure-and-Biodiversity-in-UK-Woodland/README.md

 # LiDAR Reveals Complex Trade-Offs Between Coppicing, Forest Structure, and Biodiversity in UK Woodland Restoration

+NOTE: This information will be published on the submission of the associated PhD thesis in March 2026

 This repository contains the workflows for data processing, analysis, and figure-generation supporting the study:

 **Beese, L. V. J. & Jucker, T. (2026).**